A1Liu/gone/README.md

 - How do we do lifetime analysis, especially for recursive functions, without annotations?
 - How do we handle types at compile time?
+- How do we handle methods?
+  - Methods are just functions with the type as the first parameter.

 ## Architecture
 Compiler passes: